kadriane/Vacuum-Gauges-Controller/README.md

 - designing and implementing PC console application in C++.

 The practical part of this graduate project has been conducted from September 2017 up to September 2018 at CERN.
 The aims of this thesis were fulfiled successfully and the controller has been psychically made.
 The VGC prototype is operational and can serve the vacuum gauges such as Helmer, Bayard-Alpert, Pirani, Penning and Piezo-resistive.

+## CERN Official Document
+The master thesis document is available to see on the CERN Documents Server under [this link](https://edms.cern.ch/document/2082555/1)

 ## Hardware